MicrosoftDocs/memdocs/windows-365/enterprise/introduction-windows-365-frontline.md

 Windows 365 Frontline is currently only available for Azure Global Cloud.

 Frontline Cloud PCs can't be accessed directly from Remote Desktop app.
-Instead, you must use the Windows 365 web portal if you want to access your Frontline Cloud PC.
+Instead, you must use [https://windows.cloud.microsoft/](https://windows.cloud.microsoft/) if you want to access your Frontline Cloud PC.

 Windows 365 Frontline has two different modes: dedicated mode and shared mode.